 First note that there is some finite extension $F/K$ such that if $Y_F$ is the normalisation of $X\otimes_k F$ then $Y=Y_F\otimes_F \overline{K}$, and similarly $f:Y\to T$ descends to $f_F:Y_F\to T_F$.
 Let $E$ be the unique subfield of $F$ such that $F/E$ is purely inseparable and $E/K$ is separable.
 Now let $V=X_E=X\otimes_K E$, and $\psi:V\to X$ be the natural morphism. $V$ is a variety since we assume that $K=H^0(X,\sO_X)$.
 We also have where $(V,B_V)$ is a klt pair.
 However, $V$ may no longer be $\mathbb{Q}$-factorial.
 If not, simply replace it with a small $\mathbb{Q}$-factorial modification.
 Also, since $F/E$ is purely inseparable, \autoref{lem:descend_rational_map} gives a morphism $g:V\to S$ and purely inseparable morphism $T\to S$ fitting into a commutative diagram

 We claim that $V$ is of log Fano type.
-Since $B_V$ is big, there is an effective divisor $E$ and ample $A\geq 0$ with $B_V\sim_{\mathbb{Q}} A+ E$.
-Now let $\epsilon$ be sufficiently small that $(V,(1-\epsilon)B_V+\epsilon E)$ is klt, and we have $K_V+(1-\epsilon) B_V+\epsilon E\sim_{\mathbb{Q}} -\epsilon A$, which shows that $V$ is of log Fano type.
-Hence by the cone theorem \autoref{thm:cone} it has a rational polyhedral cone of curves.
+Since $B_V$ is big, there is an effective divisor $E$ and ample $H\geq 0$ with $B_V\sim_{\mathbb{Q}} H+ E$.
+Now let $\epsilon$ be sufficiently small that $(V,(1-\epsilon)B_V+\epsilon E)$ is klt, and we have $K_V+(1-\epsilon) B_V+\epsilon E\sim_{\mathbb{Q}} -\epsilon H$, which shows that $V$ is of log Fano type.
+Hence by the cone theorem \autoref{thm:cone} all of the extremal rays in $\overline{NE}(X)$ are discrete.
 Furthermore, \autoref{thm:cone} guaranteed that every extremal ray contains the image of some rational curve on $Y$.
 Let $A$ be the pullback from an ample divisor on $S$.
-Then there are some $A$-positive curves in $\overline{NE}(V)$, hence there must be some $A$-positive extremal ray $R$.
+Then there are some $A$-positive curves in $\overline{NE}(V)$ because $\dim(S)>0$, hence there must be some $A$-positive extremal ray $R$.
 Since $V$ is log Fano type, $R$ contains the image of a rational curve from $Y$, which intersects $A$ positively and hence is not contracted over $S$.
 Therefore the rational curve on $Y$ is not contracted over $T$, providing the required contradiction.

 \end{proof}

 In the next result, we show that $K_X+B$ is good, which is to say that the divisor $D$ on the image of its nef reduction map is big.
 This will allow us to apply Keel's theorem to it in the next section.
 We roughly follow the outline of \cite[Proposition 6.6]{birkar_existence_2017}.